-The range of pilot programmes discussed within this document will only be run if they can be funded from additional grant or other income.
+The range of pilot programmes discussed within this document will only be run if they can be fully funded from additional grant or other income.
 The board may consider whether to start building up a reserve to fund further activities from surplus generated, after payment of interest to members and bondholders and the community fund.
-The board will ensure therefore that new activities do not undermine the viability of existing projects and investments.